What is Medicare Part D?

 What is the Donut Hole?

 In 2017, when the total of what the plan spends on a Medicare beneficiary’s drug costs plus the beneficiary’s out-of-pocket drug costs exceed $3,700 the individual enters a coverage gap, known as the “donut hole.”
 Coverage resumes when costs total $4,950.
 This year, when beneficiaries fall into the coverage gap, they receive a discount on generic drugs of 49 percent and 60 percent on brand-name drugs.
-The Affordable Care Act eliminates the donut hole by 2020.
+The donut hole will close in 2019.

 How are Medicare Drug Prices Determined?